 Even in cases where size mattered to a woman, studies show that women care more about girth than length.

 This might be due to the fact that 75 percent of women don't orgasm from penetration alone.
+So you won't get her to have sex with you simply because you have a big one and penetration is all you can offer.
 Instead, the majority of ladies need clitoral stimulation to reach the big O. In one study, 9 percent of women said they've never orgasmed from penetration by itself.

 While guys get off by friction against the length of their shaft, orgasms are entirely different for women.
 The clitoris has 8,000 nerve endings, and many of these extend one or two inches into the vaginal canal.
 The deeper into the vagina a man goes, the less sensation a woman feels.